samsk/wp-datatable/README.md

 WP DataTable
 ============
-WP DataTable is a [Wordpress](https://wordpress.org) plugin for insertion of static or dynamic [DataTable](https://datatables.net) to any blog post or page..
+WP DataTable is a [Wordpress](https://wordpress.org) plugin for insertion of static or dynamic [DataTable](https://datatables.net) to any blog post or page, that will add advanced interaction controls to any HTML table.
+Extension included: Buttons (fat=1), Column visibility, HTML5 export (fat=1), Print view (fat=1), ColReorder, FixedColumns, FixedHeader, Responsive, Select

 # Syntax
 ```